-Ryburn Longsword have been dancing together since 1994.
+Ryburn Longsword has been dancing since 1994.
 Some of our dances are traditional and come from villages across Yorkshire, others have been created by members of the group.

-Members range in age from seven to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
-Most years we can be seen dancing at local events such as Spaw Sunday in Cragg Vale, Littleborough Rushbearing and Sowerby Bridge Rushbearing but also at festivals further afield.
+Members range in age from eleven to seventy, most of them living in the Ryburn Valley near Halifax in West Yorkshire.
+Most years we can be seen dancing at local events such as Spaw Sunday in Cragg Vale, Todmorden Folk Festival, Littleborough Rushbearing and Sowerby Bridge Rushbearing, and also at festivals and events further afield.

 If you would like to try Longsword dancing, please contact Sue Coe on 01422 822569.

-We welcome dancers of all ages and abilities to our Wednesday evening practices which take place from 7.30pm to 9.00pm at 103 Oldham Rd, Ripponden.
+We welcome dancers of all ages and abilities to our Wednesday evening practices which take place from 7.30pm to 9.00pm at 103 Oldham Road, Ripponden.
 We are very lucky to be able to dance to traditional live music for our practices, which are very friendly and informal.

 Adult dancers wear a velvet surcoat or vest with applique panels showing scenes from the Ryburn Valley, which were originally designed and made by Chris Coe.
 Recently, new panels were created by Emma Smith, one of our dancers.
 The younger members wear velvet tabards whose backs show creatures found in the Ryburn valley.
 They were also designed by Chris in consultation with young people themselves.
 The beautiful colours of the velvet and satins combine to dramatic effect during the twists and turns of the dances, especially in sunlight.